James Fintan Lalor: The Nation

-He wrote again another letter on 19 April on the association between landowner and occupiers.
+He wrote again another letter on 19 April on the association between landowners and occupiers.
 Addressing himself to the landlords Fintan Lalor stated that “Ireland demanded more than her present dole of bread… Her demand was for a new Constitution…”

 In his third letter titled “Tenants’ Rights” and “Landlord Law,” he addressed the subject of the famine.
 “Famine, more or less, was in 500,000 families—famine with all its diseases and decay; famine, with all its fears and horrors; famine, with all its dreadful pains and more dreadful debility.
 All pined and wasted, sickened and drooped; numbers died—the strong man, the fair maiden, the infant—the landlord got his rent… The 8,000 individuals who are owners of Ireland by divine right and the grant of God, confirm (by themselves) in sundry successive acts of parliament have a full view of these coming results [i.e. Ireland would become a pasture ground once gain. and its agricultural population would decay or vanish and become extinct at once] and have distinctly declared their intention of serving notice to quit on the people of Ireland…The landlords have adopted the process of depopulating the island and are pressing it forward to their own destruction, or to ours…” Fintan Lalor's view was that the Landlords were “enforcing self-defence on us.”

-In the September 1847, Fintan Lalor, along with Michael Doheny, organised at Holycross, in County Tipperary, for the purpose of putting forward his views on land reform.
-The meeting was failed to produce the results he wanted.
+In September 1847, Fintan Lalor, along with Michael Doheny, organised at Holycross, in County Tipperary, for the purpose of putting forward his views on land reform.
+The meeting failed to produce the results he wanted.
 Lacking both eloquence as a public speaker, and his weak state of health also rendered him unfit to conduct a public campaign.

 The Irish Felon

 John Mitchel one of the Confederation leaders, was very impressed by Lalor's views on land reform, and in a letter to William Smith O'Brien himself the leader of the Confederation, said of him “Mr. Lalor, …does not now go for the whole of his system, but contemplates violent pressure on the landlords of those districts to coerce them into a fair settlement of the tenure question; the coercion to take the form of non-payment to such landlords as hold out.”
 A policy Mitchel was later to adopt.

-Having failed to rouse the farmers, Lalor retired again to Tenakill, and it was not till the June 1848, that he again took to the public stage.
+Having failed to rouse the farmers, Lalor retired again to Tenakill, and it was not till June 1848, that he again took to the public stage.
 He cooperated with John Martin in writing for The Irish Felon which started on June 4, 1848.
 The publication of the Felon was in response to the suppression of John Mitchel's United Irishman, and the transportation of Mitchel.